-Township Supervisor Linda Fleming and Debbie Rohrwasser (PATH) received a check for funds raised by students at Walter Sundling Jr High during their annual "When Pigs Fly" walk.
-This event is done in honor of Carolyn Baider, a teacher whose motto was "we will give up on kids when pigs fly."
+The Palatine Township Food Pantry and PATH each recently received a check for $5,060.
+The funds were raised by students at Walter R Sundling Jr High during their 10th annual "When Pigs Fly" event.
+This event is done in honor of Carolyn Baider, a teacher whose motto was "I will give up on students when pigs fly."
 Although Carolyn passed away several years ago, the teachers, students, PTA, families and administration at Sundling still carry this belief close to their heart.